 Should you tell Moriah College you are making a bequest?

 There is no obligation to notify us that you have made a bequest, or the value of your bequest.
 However, a notified bequest to the Foundation will entitle you to the appropriate recognition, and to enjoy a fulfilling association with the College during your lifetime.

 How do I register my intention to make a bequest?

-If you wish to indicate your support for Moriah College by making a bequest to the Foundation, or notify us of your bequest so that we may include you in special events held for our members, please contact the Foundation Director on (02) 9375 1774 or email email@example.com.
+If you wish to indicate your support for Moriah College by making a bequest to the Foundation, or notify us of your bequest so that we may include you in special events held for our members, please contact the Foundation Manager on (02) 9375 1620 or email firstname.lastname@example.org.
 All information will be treated in the strictest confidence.

 Your bequest will make a difference.